Pierre Ekwah: Sunderland

 After a year and a half, in which he was unable to break into the West Ham United first team, featuring in the EFL Trophy for the club's under-21 side, he was linked with a loan move to EFL Championship side Sunderland in January 2023.
 On 23 January 2023, he moved to Sunderland on a permanent transfer, penning a four-and-a-half-year deal.

 Saint-Étienne

 On 30 August 2024, Ekwah signed for Ligue 1 club Saint-Étienne on a season-long loan with an option to buy for €7 million.
 The purchase option was activated on 14 August 2025.

+Watford (loan)

+On 3 February 2026, Ekwah was loaned to EFL Championship club Watford until the end of the season.

+Auxerre (loan)

+On 26 August 2026, Ekwah moved to Auxerre in Ligue 1 on loan with an option to buy.

 International career

 Ekwah is of Ghanaian and Cameroonian descent.
 Ekwah opted to represent France at youth international level.

 Style of play

 A powerful figure, standing at 1.89 m tall, he has stated that his favourite role on the pitch is as a box-to-box midfielder, and lists Zinedine Zidane as his childhood idol.
 He has also played as a defensive midfielder, as well as dropping in to the back line to play as a left-back or centre-back.